 The Group cannot be certain that it will have access to bank financing or to the debt and equity capital markets at all times and is therefore subject to funding and liquidity risks.
 In addition, the Group's access to funding may be affected by restrictive covenants to which it is subject under some of its credit facilities.
+Furthermore, broader ESG trends may impact the Group's access to funding.

 The Group is also exposed to increases in interest rates in connection with both existing floating rate debt and future debt refinancings.
 The current economic environment, with historically low interest rates, increases the likelihood of higher interest rates in the future.
+The phaseout of LIBOR and uncertainty regarding the appropriate benchmark replacement similarly increases uncertainty with respect to the interest rates applicable to the Group's floating rate debt.

 Furthermore, the Group operates in several markets closely regulated by governmental bodies that intervene in foreign exchange markets by imposing limitations on the ability to transfer local currency into foreign currency and introducing other currency controls that expose cash balances to devaluation risks or that increase costs to obtain hard currency.
-As a result, the Group's operational entities in these markets may be restricted from using end market cash resources to pay for imported goods, dividend remittances, interest payments and royalties.
-The inability to access end market cash resources in certain markets contributes to the Group's funding and liquidity risks.
+As a result, the Group's operational entities in these markets may be restricted from using end-market cash resources to pay for imported goods, dividend remittances, interest payments and royalties.
+The inability to access end-market cash resources in certain markets contributes to the Group's funding and liquidity risks.

 Adverse developments in the Group's funding, liquidity and interest rate environment may lead to shortages of cash and cash equivalents needed to operate the Group's business and to refinance its existing debt.
 Inability to fund the business under the Group's current capital structure, failure to access funding and foreign exchange or increases in interest rates may also have an adverse effect on the Group's credit rating, which would in turn result in further increased funding costs and may require the Group to issue equity or seek new sources of capital.
 Non-compliance with the Group's covenants under certain credit facilities could lead to an acceleration of its debt.
+The phaseout of LIBOR may result in the Group being subject to higher or uncertain interest rates with respect to outstanding future and floating rate debt.

 All these factors may have material adverse effects on the Group's results of operations and financial conditions.
 These conditions could also lead to underperforming bond prices and increased yields.